BentleySystems/ES-API-Samples/README.md

 5. Run app with `dotnet EsApiProjectsSampleApp.dll --token "{your_token}"`
    1. [How to acquire a token](#how-to-acquire-a-token) is explained below.
    2. Optionally set `--name` command line argument.
 A random name will be generated otherwise.
+   3. Optionally set `--datasourceuri` command line argument.
+A random data sourse Uri will be generated otherwise.

 ## How to acquire a token